Grade 12 Summer Reading List

 Reading/Writing Requirements: Summer reading is worth up to 10% of your first quarter grade.
 Read the book closely and be prepared for an assessment during the first week of school in September.
 There is an optional journal assignment.

 - Honors students choose two books from the list below.
-AP students will read Frankenstein by Mary Shelley and Brave New World by Aldous Huxley and complete the assignment posted in the AP Literature Schoology Group.
+AP students will read Frankenstein by Mary Shelley and Brave New World by Aldous Huxley and complete the AP Literature Summer Reading assignment posted in the AP Literature Schoology Group.
 If you do not yet have access to the Schoology group, contact Mrs. Kenny at email@example.com.

 - EXTRA CREDIT: You may earn extra credit by reading a second book from this list and keeping a journal using the summer reading journal prompts (see your teacher or the FHS website).